stuartthompson/asmhello/README.md

 ## Compile and Link Instructions
 The instructions to compile and link each example are included in the comments at the top of source files.

+### Makefile
+This project includes a makefile.
+Use "make" to build the samples, "make clean" to clean.